Empowering Recovery: The Peer Support Specialist Programme

-The Peer Support Specialist Programme was launched in 2016 by the National Council of Social Service, with strong support from the Institute of Mental Health and mental health organisations.
-It is Singapore's first national training programme to prepare individuals for the role of Peer Support Specialists.
-The formal and structured training equips persons with mental health conditions with peer support skills to leverage their lived experience to support others on their recovery journeys.
+The Peer Support Specialist Programme, launched in 2016 by the National Council of Social Service in collaboration with the Institute of Mental Health and mental health organisations, empowers people with mental health conditions to harness their lived experiences in aiding others on their paths to recovery.

-Watch highlights of the Peer Support Specialist Programme, a competency-based training for individuals to leverage their lived experience to support others in their recovery from mental health conditions.
+Explore the highlights of the Peer Support Specialist Programme, a competency-based training that enables individuals to utilise their personal experiences to support others in their journey towards recovery.

-The programme comprises 2 training modules for persons in recovery interested to join the social service or healthcare sector as a Peer Support Specialist:
+This program consists of two essential training modules designed for individuals in recovery who aspire to join the social service or healthcare sector as Peer Support Specialists: